Yes. Credit Karma is always free.

 What do I get for free?

 We pack a lot of things into our site!
 Here are just some of the tools and features you can get for free from Credit Karma:

 - Your VantageScore 3.0 credit scores from TransUnion and Equifax, updated weekly when you log in.

 - Your full credit reports and education on the credit factors that influence your credit scores.

-- Credit monitoring Rest easy knowing that your TransUnion and Equifax credit reports are being monitored.
+- Credit Monitoring Rest easy knowing that your TransUnion and Equifax credit reports are being monitored.
 Once you sign up for free Credit Karma’s free credit monitoring service, we’ll notify you if we notice significant changes.

-- ID Monitoring We check to see whether your personal information shows up in another company’s public data breach.
+- Identity Monitoring We check to see whether your personal information shows up in another company’s public data breach.
 We’ll let you know how to follow up and things you can do to reduce your risk moving forward.